-The MTD rules for ITSA will become compulsory for all sole traders and landlords whose total income from self-employment or property is over £10,000 from 6th April 2024.
+The MTD rules for ITSA will become compulsory for all sole traders and landlords whose total income from self-employment or property is over £50,000 from 6th April 2026.
 This means that if you earn an income from renting out property, MTD should be on your radar!
 The threshold will reduce to £30,000 in April 2027.

 What MTD ITSA means for financial reporting as a landlord

 The most significant change that business owners and landlords will see under MTD is the regularity of financial reporting.

 Instead of filing a Self Assessment tax return with HMRC on an annual basis, those affected will submit four updates on a quarterly basis.
 These updates will cover information around income and expenses.

 At the close of every tax year, business owners and landlords will also need to submit an end of period statement (EOPS), along with a final declaration.

 Start keeping digital records

 Many landlords may already be familiar with the idea of keeping digital financial records.
 Under the new MTD rules, keeping business income and expense records digitally becomes compulsory for all landlords and self-employed people whose income is more than the £10,000 threshold.